vveisard/blue-ball/WORK.md

 I want to include gravity while on slopes.

 Gravity should increase maximum speed and acceleration (projected along the Y direction)

+---

+# STORY I want max distance on camera cylinder origin transition

+## DESIGN

+Add a "cylinder transition parameter component" which are used in transition systems to change behavior of that system

+## ACCEPTANCE

+I will know this is working when my laggy camera origin transform is clamped to a maximum distance (Vec3)